ChavesRaquel/dtu_mlops_age_prediction/dtu_mlops_age_prediction/reports/README.md

 >
 > Answer:

----For our project we created an image for each of the files that we created.
+--- For our project we created an image for each of the files that we have.
 In other words, one docker image to download the data, one for creating the dataset, one for training the model and finally one to make predictions using the model.
 To run each of the docker images, it's simply required to do: 'docker run trainer:latest' for training the model; 'docker run predicter:latest' for making predictions; 'docker run download:latest' for downloading the data from kaggle and 'docker run dataset:latest' for creating the dataset.
 Locally, they ran perfectly.
-However, in the cloud, we did not manage to deploy given that we not able to pull from google services due to authentication problems.
+However, we did not manage to deploy it in the cloud given that we were not able to pull from google services due to authentication problems. ---
----

 ### Question 16